 2. Set the mood.

 It’s great to create a space in your home that is quiet, uncluttered and serene.
 This space can be dedicated to your practice.
-Keep in mind, though, that you really can meditate anywhere.
+But if space is tight or you travel a lot, no worries!
+You really can meditate anywhere.
 You can meditate on a park bench, at your desk, in the bathtub, even on the subway.
 Meditation can become a part of your daily routine and you can do it anytime, anywhere.

-Many meditation teachers suggest that you create a sacred space to meditate in.
+However, if you can, create a sacred space to meditate in.
 Even if you have a small apartment, you can set up a meditation pillow and light a candle.
 In this video I share how I created my Zen den and altar for my meditation practice.
 Watch here.

 3. You DO have time to meditate.